jeiyang108/CDW_DiseaseAnalysis/README.md

 * DiagnosisFacts

 By using this OLAP schema, we can generate reports that compare the number of patients(diagnosed survey participants) of each race, education level, BMI range, etc.
+Store procedure [dbo].[OltpToOlap] has been created to extract, transform and load data from the OLTP database to the OLAP database for this particular analysis.

 # Used technologies/tools: